sec-bit/ckb-zkp/README.md

    - `zkp-toolkit` is available on Github or crates.io, and you don't need to modify `zkp-toolkit`.

-     Simply use git url or version tag in manifest of the contract.
+     Simply use the git URL or version tag in the manifest of the contract.
 If you want to modify the `zkp-toolkit` library, see the section below.

      Specify the revision of dependency `zkp-toolkit`.